About Us:

 Dr Mariah Whelan

 Mariah Whelan is a British-Irish poet, teacher and interdisciplinary researcher.
-She is former Director of Oxford Writers’ House.
+She was the 2017-2019 Director of Oxford Writers’ House.
 Her debut collection, a novel-in-sonnets was published in 2019.
 Her work has been shortlisted for The Bridport Prize, The Poetry Book Awards, and The Melita Hume Prize.
 She is also winner of the AM Heath Prize.

 Kate Clanchy

 Kate Clanchy’s poetry and radio plays have been broadcast by BBC Radio.
 She is a regular contributor to The Guardian.
 Her work appeared in The Scotsman, the New Statesman and Poetry Review.
-She has won numerous awards, including the Eric Gregory Award, the Forward Poetry Prize, the BBC National Short Story Award, and the Costa Book Award for First Novel.
+She has won numerous awards, including the Eric Gregory Award and the Forward Poetry Prize.

 Gaby Sambucceti